-When a Nobel Prize in Chemistry honors a battery
+When a Nobel Prize winner in chemistry dedicates a battery

-It's no coincidence that the 2019 Nobel Prize in Chemistry has been awarded to the pioneers of the lithium-ion battery.
+It is no coincidence that the 2019 Nobel Prize in Chemistry was awarded to the pioneers of lithium-ion batteries.

 Laure Monconduit, University of Montpellier

-Today, this type of battery powers smartphones and laptops, cameras, MP3 players and the vast majority of electric and hybrid vehicles currently on the market, while opening up new horizons in the storage of renewable energies.
-As Jean-Marie Tarascon, Professor at the Collège de France and holder of the Chemistry of Solids and Energy Chair, recently declared on a television channel, "this is one of the great advances of the last century, along with the transistor and fibre optics".
+This type of battery now powers smartphones and laptops, cameras, MP3 players, and the vast majority of electric and hybrid vehicles currently on the market, while opening up new horizons in renewable energy storage.
+In other words, as Jean-Marie Tarascon, professor at the Collège de France and holder of the Chair of Solid State Chemistry and Energy, recently stated on television, "it is one of the great advances of the last century, along with the transistor and fiber optics."

-Three men were awarded the prize on October 9: Anglo-American Michael Stanley Whittingham, American John Bannister Goodenough and Japanese Akira Yoshino.
-These three researchers, who are well known to all scientists working in chemistry and the physical chemistry of materials, have been enriching the field of energy storage for over forty years.
-And, of course, they are the driving force behind numerous advances in the field of lithium-ion batteries.
+Three men were awarded this prize on October 9: Anglo-American Michael Stanley Whittingham, American John Bannister Goodenough, and Japanese Akira Yoshino.
+These three researchers, who are known to all scientists working in chemistry and physical chemistry of materials, have been enriching the field of energy storage for over forty years.
+And, of course, they are behind many advances in the field of lithium-ion batteries.

 It all began in the 1970s with the work of chemist M. S. Whittingham.
-A graduate of Oxford University, where he obtained his bachelor's, master's and doctorate degrees, he went on to do a post-doctorate at Stanford University before joining Exxon Research and Engineering in 1972.
-There, for 16 years, he worked on the development of non-fossil fuel energy sources.
-He then joined Schlumberger, before being appointed Professor at Binghamton University in 1988.
+After graduating from Oxford University with a bachelor's, master's, and doctorate degree, he first completed a postdoctoral fellowship at Stanford University before joining Exxon Research and Engineering in 1972.
+There, for 16 years, he worked on developing energy sources that did not rely on fossil fuels.
+He then joined Schlumberger, before being appointed professor at Binghamton University in 1988.

 Author provided

 In fact, as early as 1973, M.S.
-Whittingham had discovered that intercalating lithium in an electrochemical cell was a reversible phenomenon.
-Titanium disulfide, with its lamellar structure, could therefore be the material of choice for a rechargeable lithium battery.
-The principle is as follows: lithium ions, released by an anode (negative electrode) consisting of lithium in metal form, are stored at the cathode (positive electrode) between the layers of titanium disulfide.
-The first rechargeable lithium battery was born, with a potential in excess of 2 volts.
+Whittingham discovered that intercalating lithium into an electrochemical cell was a reversible phenomenon.
+Titanium disulfide, with its lamellar structure, could therefore be an ideal material for a rechargeable lithium battery.
+The principle was as follows: lithium ions, released by an anode (negative electrode) made of lithium in metallic form, are stored at the cathode (positive electrode) between the layers of titanium disulfide.
+The first rechargeable lithium battery was born, with a potential greater than 2 volts.

 A new material: cobalt oxide